shiirotech/Internship/assignments/README.md

 A simple REST API for managing tasks, built with **FastAPI** as part of the **FlyRank AI Internship**.

-The project demonstrates the implementation of CRUD (Create, Read, Update, Delete) operations with persistent storage using a SQLite database.
+The project demonstrates the implementation of CRUD (Create, Read, Update, Delete) operations with persistent storage using a PostgreSQL database.

 ---